 If there is one thing that your pet cat shares with their larger wild counterparts, it is the drive to scratch things.
-Lions, leopards, and tigers will claw trees or other structures in their native habitats.
-Your kitty is closer to their wild roots than most other domesticated animals.
+Your cat is closer to their wild roots than most other domesticated animals.
 It makes sense that they will do the same thing in their home.

 |Dimaka Cat Scratching Post||

 |4CLAWS Wall Mounted Sisal Scratching Post||

 1. Hepper Hi-Lo Cat Scratcher – Best Overall

 The Hi-Lo Cat Scratcher by Hepper is our pick for the overall best cat scratching post even though it isn’t like a traditional cat scratching post.
 It’s a practical and sleek solution among cat scratchers, and is an ideal choice for cats of all shapes, ages, and sizes.
 Crafted with solid birch plywood and treated with a non-toxic gloss finish, it guarantees durability and a comfortable spot for every cat to engage in their scratching habits.

 The Hi-Lo Scratcher was designed with both functionality and style in mind and offers three adjustable positions: high, low, and lower.
 From playful kittens to wise seniors, the Hi-Lo Scratcher serves them all, enhancing their well-being through engagement and exercise.
 As a dependable addition in any cat’s environment, it safeguards furniture while promoting satisfaction.
 In the future, Hepper hopes to expand from just cardboard into other scratcher materials, but for now, we love this design (they even offer cardboard replacements because they’re committed to ensuring this furniture piece lasts a lifetime).
 This scratcher embodies adaptability, longevity, and a commitment to addressing every cat’s scratching needs, making it the top choice for cats of all kinds.